 |Estimated Nutrient Content|

-The second ingredient is tapioca.
-Tapioca is a starchy extract made from the root of the cassava plant.
-This carbohydrate is not only grain-free, it’s also gluten-free.
+The fifth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 From here, the list goes on to include a number of other items.